 Early this month, Tapzo released a new version of its Android app in Hindi.
 The company has offices in Delhi and Mumbai also.

-Singapore-based VC firm RB Investments is owned by Rajesh Bothra, who runs an IT distribution company Kobian Pte Ltd also.
+Singapore-based VC firm RB Investments is owned by Rashmi Bothra and her family and managed by professional investors.
 The VC firm has backed a number of Indian companies so far.
 These include fashion app Voonik, online travel marketplace TravelTriangle, digital payments startup InstantPay, food-tech start-up Swiggy, tech-enabled hotel chain FabHotels.com, online jewellery retailer Bluestone.com, online retailer of branded Indian food products Delight Foods, online furniture start-up CapriCoast.com and laundry services start-up 5-a-sec.

 Recently, lots of artificial intelligence (AI) startups attracted investors’ interest across Asia.
 Some of the deals in the space include Silicon Valley-based AI startup PerceptIn‘s funding from Matrix Partners China; Matrix Partners China, Kinzon Capital, Zero2IPO Venture’s $14 million investment in Shenxing Tech; Chinese deep learning startup SenseTime‘s $120 million funding from alternative asset management firm CDH Investments and others; Infosys’ $2.14 million investment in UNSILO, a Danish artificial intelligence startup focussed on advanced text analysis; and Delhi’s Octo.ai funding from early- stage investor Outbox Ventures, Rahul Khanna, managing partner of venture debt fund Trifecta Capital and Jaspreet Bindra, head of e-commerce at Mahindra & Mahindra among other deals.